-Learning How to Interact with Other Students
+Step1: Learning How to Interact with Other Student

-Sticking to the Topic in Question
+Step 2: Sticking to the Topic in Question

-Understand the Proposition made by a Peer
+Step 3: Understanding the Proposition Made by a Peer

 Before endeavoring to give a reply to a post made by another student, the responder should take time to appreciate the argument.
-This could include looking at the references provided, the authors cited, and the experience of the person who made the argument.
+This could include searching for the references provided, the authors cited, and the experience of the person who made the argument.
 This will provide an in-depth comprehension of what the peer is suggesting.
 Where more intelligibility is required, a student should find out from the proposer.
 A response is supposed to enlarge the proposal made.
-It is, therefore, necessary that a student does not repeat what has already been said or contradict it by giving reasons why he/she has divergent views.
+It is necessary that a student does not repeat what has already been said or contradict it by giving reasons why he/she has divergent views.
 This means that a student will not only disagree by saying “I disagree”, but will go ahead and provide convincing grounds for his/her disagreement.
 These reasons should not be personal opinions but should be well aligned with the topic, and perspectives of different scholars.

+Step 4.
 Respond with Clarity